KatiaAuxilien/paillier_cryptosystem/README.md

 `-histogramexpansion` ou `-hexp` to specify during **encryption** that we want to transform the histogram befor image encryption.

 `-optlsbr` or `-olsbr` to specify that we want to use bit compression with encrypted through optimized r generation.

+WARNING : You can't combine `-distribution` and `-optlsbr`, if you do that the priority is `-optlsbr`.

 <!--
 \verb|-optlsbrcomp| ou \verb|-olsbrc|  pour préciser qu'on souhaite utiliser la "compression" des pixels chiffrés en générant des valeurs aléatoires \(r\) favorable et en utilisant des compléments de chiffré pour élargir les valeurs.\\